Marieme-N/frontend/README.md

 Its entrypoint is a `webapack.config.js` file (name by convention), and works with a system of plugins and loaders.

 - Loaders are extra packages that enables helps webpack to `compile` some extra languages that you may use in your project.
 This template is using `ts-loader` to compile our `TypeScript` files to `JavaScript` files that your browser can understand.
-- Plugins are various tools to extend webapck.
-This template is using 2 plugins:
+- Plugins are various tools to extend webpack.
+This template uses 2 plugins:
   - `CleanWebpackPlugin` to remove all build files before building files
   - `HtmlWebpackPlugin` to create/modify the `index.html` file with the `JavaScript` code built